tvecera/CH32LibSDK/Readme.txt

 Pidipad
 -------
+Pidipad is mini game console with 8 buttons, CH32V006E8R6 processor, 25 MHz crystal, microSD card, audio output, and VGA output to monitor.
+The crystal and associated capacitors do not need to be used - if the software detects that the crystal is not present, it will use the internal HSI oscillator, tuned to a frequency close to 25 MHz.
+In this case, the image will be slightly noisy, but still usable - it depends on the monitor used how well it handles image stabilization.

 Programs compiled for PidiPad contain a boot loader.
 Writing to flash memory using a programmer writes both the program and the boot loader.
 Pressing the Y button (or resetting with an SD card inserted) launches